nadhish2023/Password_Manager/README.md

 # Password Manager

 ## Overview
-The **Password Manager** is a simple and efficient tool built using Python and Tkinter to help users generate, store, and manage their passwords securely.
-It ensures that users can generate strong passwords and save them in a structured format.
+This is an advanced Password Manager built using Python and Tkinter.
+It allows users to generate, store, and retrieve passwords securely using a JSON-based database.

 ## Features
-- **Random Password Generation**: Creates secure passwords using a mix of uppercase, lowercase, numbers, and special characters.
+- **Password Generation:** Generates strong passwords containing uppercase letters, lowercase letters, numbers, and special characters.
-- **Save Credentials**: Stores website, username, and password in a text file (`password.txt`).
+- **Clipboard Copy:** Automatically copies the generated password to the clipboard.
-- **Clipboard Support**: Automatically copies the generated password to the clipboard for easy pasting.
+- **Password Storage:** Saves passwords securely in `data.json`.
-- **User Confirmation**: Asks for confirmation before saving credentials to prevent accidental entries.
+- **Password Retrieval:** Allows users to search for saved credentials.
-- **Graphical User Interface (GUI)**: Built using Tkinter for an intuitive user experience.
+- **User-friendly UI:** Built with Tkinter for an easy-to-use interface.

 ## Installation